FranciscoOrtizTena/de-zoomcamp/02-workflow-orchestration/homework.md

         )
 ```

 - Write your data as Parquet files to a bucket in GCP, partitioned by `lpep_pickup_date`.
-Use the `pyarrow' library!
+Use the `pyarrow` library!

 I use the following block for data loading to GCS